tiwiz/ultimate-resources-android-devs/README.md

 * ##### Reactive Programming
   * [Agera](https://github.com/google/agera) : Agera is a set of classes and interfaces to help write functional, asynchronous, and reactive applications for Android.

+* ##### MVP
+  * [Nucleus](https://github.com/konmik/nucleus) : A simple Android library, which utilizes the Model-View-Presenter pattern to properly connect background tasks with visual parts of an application.

 #### Third-party tools